SURFING AROUND ORCAS IN RAGLAN

 Until next time, ciao for now, Soph.

 This post is unsponsored.
-Whilst writing, I cross-checked a few things from some trusted sources including: Department of Conservation (DOC) | OMBE Surf | How to Rip (with Kale Brock) | Greenpeace | Surfline | Surf-forecast | LOCAL RAG.
+Whilst writing, I cross-checked a few things from sources including: Department of Conservation (DOC) | OMBE Surf | How to Rip (with Kale Brock) | Greenpeace | Surfline | Surf-forecast | LOCAL RAG.
 Raglan New and Visitor Guide | NewZealand.com | The Endless Summer (1966, Bruce Brown) | BBC Earth

 Sunset, Raglan, Feb 2025.